rivotril97/scavenger-hunt/Readme.md

 In parrallel with this, coordinated attacks via community members is also how participants are eligible to the airdrop allocation.

-This still needs some work, but something like trying to mint a bunch of NFTs , or everyone trying to swap into the same token could be some ways that we can have a true example.
+This still needs some work, but something like trying to mint a bunch of NFTs , or everyone trying to swap into the same token could be some ways that we can have confidence in the funciton of these tools

+The final decision of the weights for each task to be compensated will be made on chain, via consensus of those who have staked their cgas.